 I find that when the ramps is 4'-0" and lower my ability to pull off tricks goes way up.
 With bigger ramps they get higher and higher.
 I don't wear kneepads and don't feel like running out of a trick at top speed.
 Not my thing, might be yours though.

-Unless you are pressed for space the ramp needs to be wide enough for you to carve up grind and carve back down.
+Your ramp should be wide enough for you to carve up grind and carve back down.
 There needs to be some grinding space.
-4'-0" in length is the absolute minimum for a little grind space.
+4'-0" in length is the minimum for a little grind space.
 8'-0" is much better.

 Big or Little?